 When users consume a moderate amount of LSD, they experience a multitude of benefits, including (but not limited to): unity or oneness with nature; a better understanding of their purpose in life; and an impetus to turn away from material goods as a way of finding fulfilment.
-There have also been numerous success stories for the therapeutic use of LSD, especially in alcoholics, victims of PTSD, and general psychotherapy.
+There have also been numerous success stories for the therapeutic use of LSD, especially in alcoholics, people who have struggled with PTSD, and general psychotherapy.

 The other goal of Third Wave is to remove the negative stigma associated with psychedelic use.
 By presenting logical, fact-supported evidence to interested parties, Third Wave aims to educate rather than manipulate the public (as was common during the counter-culture movement of the 1960s).